This post is sponsored by Greenwood Nursery. All thoughts and words are my own.

 Not All Milkweed is Created Equal

 It’s been found that one of the most popular (and non-native) milkweed plants sold by nurseries, Asclepias curassavica or tropical milkweed, may actually do more harm than good.
-When grown in warm climates where the plants don’t die back, the year-round tropical milkweed encourages monarchs to overwinter in the Southern United States rather than continue their migration to Mexico.
+When grown in warm climates where the plants don’t die back, the year-round tropical milkweed encourages monarch butterflies to overwinter in the Southern United States rather than continue their migration to Mexico.
 By hatching and feeding on tropical milkweed, caterpillars have an increased chance of being infected with a protozoan parasite called Ophryocystis elektroscirrha (OE), which weakens them as adults.

 OE is found in all species of milkweed, but isn’t a problem with natives because the leaves are only desirable to caterpillars in the early stages of growth.
 Once the plant goes dormant in winter and loses its leaves, OE is no longer a threat.
 But with tropical milkweed, the leaves stay viable all winter long and make it more likely that a caterpillar will become infected.